Rdkang/chinguRandomWallpaper/README.md

    - open current wallpaper in file manager
    - trash the current wallpaper
 - the main feature is to only wallpaper that are larger than a certain [dimension](https://github.com/Rdkang/chinguRandomWallpaper/blob/main/config.sh?#L6)
+- can also set the wallpaper in gnome

 ## Usage